Virginia Satir: Process of Change Model

-Another of Satir's work that would have lasting impacts on many fields is the Process of Change model.
+Another of Satir's work that would have lasting impacts on many fields, including organizational management, is the Process of Change model.
 This model illustrates how individuals go through change and how they can cope with such change to improve their relationship with each other.
 The Process of Change Model is divided into four stages: late status quo, chaos, practice and integration, and new status quo.

 In the first stage of change, the late status quo, Satir argued the individual is in a predictable environment.
 Status quo involves a set routine, fixed ideas about the world, and an established behavior.
 This stage is all about predictability and familiarity.

 The second stage of change is chaos.
 Chaos, as described by Satir, occurs when something in the environment or in the individual changes.
 This change brings a sense of unfamiliarity and the previously stable routine can no longer be held.
 In the stage of chaos, here are many strong feelings like sadness, fear, confusion, stress, among others.
 Satir argues that in the change stage of chaos, therapists must help families and individuals navigate these emotions.
-Additionally, chaos is important because it brings out creativity in individuals to find solutions.